$l10n

 Your fiancé(e) must be an Australian citizen, an Australian permanent resident or an eligible New Zealand citizen.

-Who is eligible for Prospective Marriage Visa (300) ?
+Who is eligible for a Prospective Marriage Visa (300) ?

 What this visa allows you to do: